 Indian-style Spaghetti (recipe follows)

 Quick and Easy Chocolate Cake (a birthday calls for cake every day of the week!)

 I’m sure your son and his friends will enjoy this recipe.
-Its packed with protein and veggies, and if you use high fiber whole grain pasta, then its as healthy as can be.
+It is packed with protein and veggies, and if you use high fibre whole grain pasta, then its as healthy as can be.
 Here’s wishing your little man a very happy birthday!

-1 pack whole grain spaghetti (cooked according to package instructions, drained and set aside)
+- 500 gms whole-grain spaghetti cooked according to package instructions, drained and set aside

-Add in the chopped tomato, season with salt and pepper, and cook for a few minutes to combine well.
-Stir in ground meat, and let it cook covered for a few minutes till it cooks through.
+- Add in the chopped tomatoes, season with salt and pepper, and cook for a few minutes to combine well.
+Stir in ground chicken, and let it cook covered for a few minutes till chicken completely cooks through.

 - Add in the veggies and mix well.
 If the sauce is too dry, you can add in a bit of water to thin it down.
 Now toss in the spaghetti, and stir-fry to combine well with the sauce.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat